code-pushup/cli/README.md

 <a href="https://code-pushup.dev/enterprise-support">Get enterprise support</a>

-<h2>Integrating code quality is like phone chargers.
-Everyone has a different plug</h2>
+<h2>Code quality tools are like phone chargers, every brand has a different plug.</h2>

 ---